csalzano/heic-support/readme.txt

 1. The settings are located at Settings → Media → HEIC Support in the dashboard.

 == Changelog ==

+= 2.1.1 =
+* [Added] Adds a screenshot of the plugin settings.
+* [Fixed] Fixes a bug in the replace feature that prevented it from working in certain environments.
+See https://wordpress.org/support/topic/replace-does-not-work-because-of-file-type/
+* [Changed] Changes the tested up to version to 6.3.2.

 = 2.1.0 =
 * [Added] Adds .jpg support.
 Adds a setting to toggle whether images are converted to webp or jpg.
 Defaults to webp.